OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 - The intercept=  **-9.79394** which is interpreted as **the log odds of a student with a math score of zero being in an honors class**.

-- The coeffecient for math= **0.15634**  which is interpreted as **the expected change in log odds for a one-unit increase in the math score**.
+- The coefficient for math= **0.15634**  which is interpreted as **the expected change in log odds for a one-unit increase in the math score**.
 The odds ratio can be calculated by exponentiating this value to get **1.16922** which means **we expect to see about 17% increase in the odds of being in an honors class, for a one-unit increase in math score**

-We can also confirm this interpretation by looking at the predicted values using the estimated coeffecients, i.e. the equation:
+We can also confirm this interpretation by looking at the predicted values using the estimated coefficients, i.e. the equation:

 $logit(p)=\frac{p}{1-p}=-9.79394+ 0.15634*math$